MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-features.md

 This topic provides details about Azure PlayFab Party features and how you can use them in your game.

-For a high-level summary of Party features, see [Party overview](index.md).
+For a high-level summary of Party features, see the [Party overview](index.md).
 If you're ready to start developing, see the [Party Quickstart](quickstart.md).

 ## Interoperable multiplayer infrastructure